 Big shoes to fill | Neymar will be expected to shine in Messi's absence

-It perhaps could all have been avoided in the first place, with Messi injured at PSG following a grueling trip to South America for back-to-back World Cup qualifiers in March.
-Back at Barcelona following the long journey, the Argentine featured for 90 minutes in the Catalans' 2-2 draw at Celta Vigo before the trip to Paris in midweek.
-International teammate Javier Mascherano was also injured in the French capital just days after returning from South America.
+It perhaps could all have been avoided in the first place, with Messi injured at PSG following a gruelling trip to South America for back-to-back World Cup qualifiers in March - the second of which was played at high altitude in Bolivia, leaving the Argentines exhausted.
+Back at Barcelona following the long journey, Messi featured for 90 minutes in the Catalans' 2-2 draw at Celta Vigo before the trip to Paris in midweek.
+International team-mate Javier Mascherano was also injured in the French capital just days after returning from South America.
 It hardly seemed a coincidence.

 "Leo could do with a rest," former Argentina fitness coach Fernando Signorini said last week.
 "If he accepted it in some of his commitments, it would be good for him to save up some minutes because for some time now he has been pushed too hard."